plyr0/GameBoyColorPicker/docs/Readme.txt

 Game Boy Color Picker is written in C and compiles with GBDK.
 Source code is available at https://github.com/xenophile127/GameBoyColorPicker

+Changes in 2025-10-17:
+* "Transparent" text background also on SGB.

 Changes in 2025-10-15:
 * All data onscreen, no modes.
 * Select randomizes all colors.